 New Schneider trucks are also equipped with stability control, forward-facing cameras (only front facing and do not record audio) and a wide variety of other driver safety features.

-Schneider’s fleet consists of over 33,830 Van trailers, 17,720 Intermodal containers (plus currently transitioning to company-owned Intermodal chassis fleet) and 1,600 Tanker trailers.
+Schneider’s fleet consists of approximately 37,900 Van trailers, 18,100 Intermodal containers (plus currently transitioning to company-owned Intermodal chassis fleet) and 1,600 Tanker trailers.
 With so many units available, we are equipped to keep you moving and earning.

 Schneider is consistently the first in the industry to implement the newest state-of-the-art technology.
 Whether you’re in the tractor or out of it, you’ll be astounded by ways we’re using technology to improve the driver experience.